 “So the private offering markets already rival the public markets in terms of capital raised,” she said.

-To this end, White noted the agencywide working group that has been formed to monitor offering practices and other developments in the Rule 506 market, and that she has also directed the staff to form similar working groups for both crowdfunding and the new Regulation A.
+To this end, White noted the agencywide working group that has been formed to monitor offering practices and other developments in the Rule 506 market, and that she has also directed the staff to form similar working groups for both crowdfunding and the new Regulation A. “One key step in the effort to improve our monitoring of Rule 506 offerings will be the adoption of final rules — also proposed in July — relating to amendments to Regulation D, Form D and Rule 156,” she said.

 Another priority will be finalizing rules regarding asset-backed securities.
 “The financial crisis also revealed” how they “could create undue risks to market integrity and investors,” White said.
 “Shortly after the financial crisis, the Commission proposed a new set of disclosure rules for asset-backed securities, which have evolved with the Dodd-Frank Act.
 Finalizing these new disclosure rules remains an important priority for the Commission in 2014.”